 Do I need life insurance to get a mortgage?

-Some mortgage providers will stipulate that you have to take out a life insurance policy in order to obtain your mortgage, but others will not.
-Either way, having life insurance to protect your family home is a good idea.
+Sometimes.
+On occasions, mortgage lenders will stipulate that you have to take out a life insurance policy in order to obtain your mortgage, to mitigate their risk.

 Either way, we believe having life insurance to protect your family home is a very good idea.

 Do I get money back if I don’t die during the policy term?